Home > Pillows + Cushions > Decorative > Folklore Bolster Pillow

 - If using batting, cut ONE 20″ x 20″ square.

 - From the cording, cut TWO 22″ lengths.

 - Find the two 10½” x 21″ rectangles.

 - Pin them right sides together along one 21″ edge.
 Pay attention to the weave of the denim; you want to make sure the weave is running in the same direction on each piece.
 I’m inserting a photo to show this.
 It may be hard to see on screen, but since we are putting two pieces together to make the finished width, it is important to pay attention to this step.

 - Using a ½” seam allowance, stitch together.
-Press the seam allowance flat.
+Press the seam allowance open and flat.

 - Place the sewn panel right side up on your work surface with the seam running vertically.

 - Find one length of ⅞” Red Bouquet ribbon.
 Center the ribbon over the seam.
 Pin or fuse in place.

 NOTE: Remember, as mentioned above, if you’d rather not use pins to hold your ribbons in place, you can keep them from shifting by applying a little basting glue or strips of lightweight fusible web to the wrong side of the ribbon lengths.

 - Re-thread the machine with invisible thread in the top and bobbin or carefully select all-purpose thread to match each ribbon, re-threading as necessary as you move from ribbon to ribbon.